Presque Isle State Park Travel Planner: Your guide to Erie, PA beaches

 Presque Isle State Park Travel Planner

-Presque Isle State Park is a day-use park that provides visitors a sandy coastline with many recreational activities, including swimming, boating, fishing, hiking, bicycling, and in-line skating.
+Presque Isle State Park is a day-use park that provides visitors access to the Erie, PA beachy coastline with many recreational activities, including swimming, boating, fishing, hiking, bicycling, and in-line skating.
 The park is open 365 days a year from sunrise to sunset.

-While this Erie, PA state park is a day use park only — no overnight lodging — there are ample accommodations nearby providing a variety of vacation options.
+While this Erie, PA state park is a day use park only — no overnight lodging — there are ample vacation accommodations nearby providing a variety of lodging options.

 Presque Isle State Park is considered a National Natural Landmark, designated by the Secretary of the Interior for its outstanding biological and geological resources.
 Presque Isle State Park earned this designation for its numerous, unique habitats that contain a greater number of the state’s endangered, threatened, and rare species than any other area of comparable size in Pennsylvania.